 Progress towards the development of corrective actions will be reviewed at WCPFC20.

+ADDITONAL COMMENTS FOR DISCUSSION

+CTP additional comment: seek advice whether the materials we use for discussion to develop CA contain detailed violations and infringements which are non-public domain and should not be open to all participants.

+PEW: Should consider CITIES the Extractive Industry Transparency Initiative and the UN Environmental Programme.

 FFA Members comment on CTP additional comment:

 On non-public domain data: The Data Rules are clear on rules to access non-public domain data and this must be respected.
 If this work will access and use non-public domain data, then back FFA Members support CTP’s view.